-Government subsidies might be one way to improve firms' incentives to invest in older workers' human capital.
-However, subsidies could be problematic for several reasons.
+Subsidies as instruments to promote firm-sponsored training could be problematic for several reasons.
 First, subsidies can generate windfall profits for firms and workers that would have invested in training even without the subsidy.
 Second, if firms are already optimally setting older workers' training investments to a lower level than that of younger workers because of decreasing returns to training with age, then subsidies could result in an inefficient training level.
 Third, subsidies lead to the reallocation of resources from younger to older workers, and in a period of tight national financial budgets, achieving that would require intergenerational solidarity.

-A government program introduced in the Netherlands in 1998 that conferred fiscal advantages on firms that provided training to workers older than 40 was abolished in 2004, mainly because the program was unable to modify firms' behavior and because low-skill workers had trouble with the content and quality of the training activities.
+A government program introduced in the Netherlands in 1998 which conferred fiscal advantages on firms that provided training to workers older than 40 was abolished in 2004, mainly because the program was unable to modify firms' behavior and because low-skill workers had trouble with the content and quality of the training activities.
+In Italy, temporary national tax deductions for employers providing training in 2001-2002 and training incentives to employers and employees in the period 1994-2004 were estimated to have no effect on training incidence for workers in their 50s [14].
+Further empirical studies conclude that tax incentives are not an effective tool for stimulating training in general, with training of older workers being no exception [15].

-The Dutch case suggests that reducing the training costs of older workers might not be enough to increase their training participation.
-As the management and cognitive literature suggests, the policy intervention should also address the characteristics of the training activities and promote a culture of life-long learning to counteract age-related stereotypes [6], [7].
-Eligibility for direct subsidies could be conditional on training programs being certified to meet the specific learning needs of older adults, for instance by being job-related, work-specific, and self-paced.
+The main problem with the reduction of the training costs of older workers via tax incentives is that tax incentives are very likely to generate deadweight loss and substitution effects.
+Interventions should instead be flexible enough to target the specific needs of particular groups of firms and workers.
+In particular, as the management and cognitive literature suggests, the policy intervention should address the characteristics of the training activities and promote a culture of life-long learning to counteract age-related stereotypes [6], [7].
+Eligibility for direct subsidies, like financial grants or vouchers, could be conditional on training programs being certified to meet the specific learning needs of older adults, for instance by being job-related, work-specific, and self-paced.
 That could reduce the risk of supporting inefficient training programs that fail to compensate for the age-related decreasing productivity returns to training.
+As a matter of fact, the empirical literature finds that direct subsidies, such as the German government subsidized job training program for workers older than 45 years, or training vouchers used in many European countries, like Belgium, Germany, France, Italy, and the Netherlands, have increased the training participation of older workers [15].